 Nearly $1-million infrastructure investment big boost for cutting edge research

-The funding will allow Memorial to acquire highly specialized infrastructure to be used for studies ranging from developing technology to extract bioproducts from fishery and forestry biomass residues to a suite of instrumentation to examine environmental pollutants.
+The funding allows Memorial to acquire highly specialized infrastructure to be used for studies ranging from developing technology to extract bioproducts from fishery and forestry biomass residues, to a suite of instrumentation used to examine environmental pollutants.

 Researchers based in the faculties of Science, Engineering and Applied Science, Medicine and Grenfell Campus share the total investment of $973,832.

 “The ongoing support from the Canada Foundation for Innovation ensures our researchers have the leading-edge tools and equipment they need to tackle pressing issues facing our communities, while training the next generation of innovators,” said Dr. Neil Bose, vice-president (research).